 - To implement solutions to findings from root cause analysis of SSI.

 Root cause analysis of incisional SSI highlighted the lack of documentation on the appearance of the wound at the time of discharge (both in medical notes and in information provided to the patient/carer) and secondly, a delay in seeking treatment and/or community management of a deteriorating wound.

-We used the Institute for Health Improvement (IHI) Model for Improvement and small iterative tests of change using Plan-Do-Study-Act cycles.
+We used the Institute for Healthcare Improvement (IHI) Model for Improvement and small iterative tests of change using Plan-Do-Study-Act cycles.

-At the end of 2014, the surveillance nurses undertook the PaD scheme, in order to scale up and sustain improvement, all staff nurses required PaD training.
+At the end of 2014, the surveillance nurses undertook the PaD scheme and in order to scale up and sustain improvement, all staff nurses required PaD training.

 Costs were avoided by modifying in-house resources: PaD uses an existing database with site wide licences.
 The colour print out costs 7p.
 Staff time did not meet criteria for 'additionality' (McMahon and Sin, 2015), as the time to assess and document the wound is part of standard discharge practice.